Home » Blog » Elementary » A Silver Packages Book Activity for Christmas Homeschooling

 This post contains affiliate links.

-Silver Packages by Cynthia Rylant
+About Silver Packages by Cynthia Rylant

 Cynthia Rylant is one of my favorite authors.
-She’s from my state of Kentucky, which gives her books for kids a headstart in my mind, but many of them really are wonderful.
+She’s from my state of Kentucky, which gives her books for kids a headstart in my mind, but many of them are incredible.
 You may already be familiar with When I Was Young in the Mountains, The Relatives Came, The Old Woman Who Named Things, and the Henry and Mudge series.
-Those are just a handful of the wonderful books in her collection.
+Those are just a handful of the excellent books in her collection.

 Silver Packages: An Appalachian Christmas Story

-Silver Packages Activity
+Silver Packages Book Activity for Homeschoolers

 The first time we read the book, I loosely used this unit from Homeschool Share to do a mini-unit study.
 We covered geography, history, social studies, some language arts, a little science, and a lot of Bible.
 It brought us back to our cozy Five In A Row days.
 What good memories!

 However, the main activity is simple and requires nothing more than reading the book and making a whole-hearted decision to purchase a gift for a needy child this Christmas.
-That first time reading the book, my children decided on their own to each buy a gift to give with their own money and the yearly tradition was set in motion.
+That first time reading the book, my children decided on their own to buy a gift to give with their own money, and the yearly tradition was set in motion.

 Christmas service project using the book Silver Packages. #Christmas #homeschooling

-Places to Donate Gifts
+Places to Donate Christmas Gifts

-Other Books About Giving
+Other Children’s Books About Giving

 Legend of the Candy Cane Board Book, TheAn Orange for FrankieThe Berenstain Bears and the Joy of Giving: The True Meaning of ChristmasThe Quiltmaker's GiftBoxes for Katje (Rise and Shine)Little Nino's PizzeriaUncle Jed's BarbershopMama Panya's PancakesThe Giving TreeIt's Mine!Those ShoesStrega Nona's HarvestThe Berenstain Bears Think of Those in Need (First Time Books(R))